vboyev-MSFT/defender-docs/defender/threat-intelligence/security-copilot-and-defender-threat-intelligence.md

 For each feedback button, you can provide more information in the next dialog box that appears.
 Whenever possible, and when the result is **Needs improvement**, write a few words explaining what can be done to improve the outcome.
 If you entered prompts specific to Defender TI and the results aren't related, then include that information.

 ## Privacy and data security in Security Copilot

-## Privacy and data security in Security Copilot